 Make your NSOs work for you with a plan.

 If you are participating in your employer’s stock plan it’s important that you understand how they fit in to your overall financial plan.
 An advisor can help you determine when to exercise your options and can help you develop a sell-strategy so that you have the best chance to maximize your NSO benefits while minimizing your company risk.
 You’ll also want to consult with your tax advisor to understand the potential tax implications of exercising your stock options.

 The opinions voiced in this article are for general information only and are not intended to provide specific advice or recommendations for any individual.

 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.

 Stock investing involves risk including loss of principal.

 CFP® Bill entered the financial industry upon graduating college, working as a bank vice president and a life insurance agent.
 He then established a career as a financial planner and partnered with Bill Carr to form Retirement Strategies, Inc. in 1994.
-Bill currently serves as an Adjunct Professor in the college of Accounting and Finance at the University of North Florida, as well as Treasurer for the Highlands Precious Gifts Preschool.
-He lives in Jacksonville, FL with his wife of 37...Read More
+Bill currently serves on the Firehouse Subs Public Safety Foundation Board as well as Treasurer for the Highlands Precious Gifts Preschool.
+He formerly taught as an Adjunct Professor in the college of Accounting and Finance at the University...Read More